AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Networking
 ----------------

 - **User VPN Performance Improvements** improves gateway performance when User VPN is enabled on the gateway.
-To receive enhanced performance, launch a new gateway with `VPN Access <https://docs.aviatrix.com/HowTos/gateway.html#vpn-access>`_ enabled.
+To receive enhanced performance, replace an existing gateway or launch a new gateway with `VPN Access <https://docs.aviatrix.com/HowTos/gateway.html#vpn-access>`_ enabled.
 - **Aviatrix Transit Network Spoke Gateways to Support SNAT/DNAT Functions** enable you to support additional use cases in Aviatrix Transit network.
 These use cases are `"accessing cloud applications with virtual IP addresses" <https://docs.aviatrix.com/HowTos/transit_for_publicIP.html>`_ and "connecting overlapping network CIDRs from on-prem to Spoke VPCs".
 - **Azure Virtual WAN Integration with CloudWAN** expands Aviatrix CloudWAN solution to allow branch office Cisco IOS routers to automatically connect to Azure Virtual WAN by automatically programming IPSEC and BGP on IOS routers.
 - **Azure Gateways Enhancement** Azure gateways is now launched by the Controller managed disk option instead of storage account for enhanced security.